Frank Callaway: Start of musical career

 In 1939 Callaway entered the Dunedin Teachers' Training College.
 At the outbreak of World War II a few months later he enlisted for overseas service, was rejected due to poor eyesight, but invited to join the full-time military band as a bassoonist.
 In 1942 he was appointed Head of Music at King Edward Technical College in Dunedin, where he also enrolled as a Bachelor of Music student.
 For eight years he was a part-time member of orchestras for the New Zealand Broadcasting Service.
 In 1947 a postgraduate travelling scholarship took him to study at the Royal Academy of Music in London, where he studied conducting, composition and general musicianship, and met Percy Grainger.
 He was also awarded a Carnegie Travel Grant to observe music education in the United States.
 He returned to King Edward Technical College as musical director in 1949.

 UWA

 In 1953 Callaway took up the newly created position of Reader in Music in the University of Western Australia's faculty of education.

-On his arrival at UWA his facilities had consisted of a desk, an upright piano, the Carnegie History of Music records and a small pile of music – the library.
-That small pile developed into what is widely regarded as Australia's finest music library – the Wigmore.
+He started his work at the university with a piano and the Carnegie History of Music records.
+He had some music which he called "the library".
+He met Alice Ivy Wigmore and she gave him tens of thousands of pounds to buy music.
+Her money enabled him to purchase music and to fund the building of the Wigmore Music Library in memory of Wigmore's mother.
+"The Wigmore" is said to be "Australia's finest music library".

 In 1959 Callaway became the University's Foundation Professor of Music when it moved into the Faculty of Arts.
 When he retired in 1984 the School of Music had 14 full-time staff-members and a large team of part-time teachers.